GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 - The January 26 rope purchase may mark the transition from depressive withdrawal into concrete suicide preparation.
 - The bowling payment, calculator math, and dinner plans suggest continued ordinary future planning, which may indicate ambivalence, compartmentalization, habit, or incomplete finality of intent.
 The specific meaning is unknown.
 - Returning Olivia's Christmas present may indicate shame, perceived unworthiness, withdrawal, or an attempt to close an emotional loop.
 The specific meaning is unknown.
+- Ryan's request to rewatch *Hereditary* may suggest resonance with dark family/grief themes or may simply reflect passive time with neighbors.
+It is a soft data point, not proof of intent.
 - Ryan's family/home background may have normalized unfinishedness, avoidance, and unresolved dysfunction.
 - Therapy may have strengthened Ryan's capacity to identify unhealthy dynamics while insufficiently challenging his own role in them.